 Culturally we are an international family, mom is from originally from Germany, her adopted children are from Haiti and West Africa.
 Our trainers are of Mexican decent and also Holland.
 We enjoy learning about how things are done other places and sharing our ways with others.
 We love to re-purpose things and appreciate learning new ways to make the most of what we have.

 We are a nonprofit Arabian horse rescue located in Southern California, about 90 minutes north of Los Angeles.
 We always need help caring for our horses.
 We focus on rehabilitation, training, with the ultimate goal of finding permanent homes for our horses.
-Some horse experience is welcome, but we will teach you.
+Horse experience is welcome, but we will teach you the basics of horse care.
 Our guests are part of the family.
 We live on 100 acres in a rural setting.
 It is very peaceful.

 Dieser Gastgeber bietet Sprachaustausch an